 Fine Map of the African Continent, Based on the First Modern Map of Africa

-Nice example of Heinrich Bunting's scarce map of Africa, from his Itinerarium Sacræ Scripturæ.
+Rare Czech language edition of Heinrich Bunting's scarce map of Africa, from his Itinerarium Sacræ Scripturæ.
 It is based on the first modern map of Africa, which featured in Sebastian Münster’s Geographia (1540) and Cosmographia (1544).

 The map shows the entire continent along with the Sinai Peninsula, part of the Arabian Peninsula, and the southern edge of the Iberian Peninsula.
 Several large cities are marked with clusters of European-style buildings, including church steeples.
 Rolling mountain ranges break up the interior, along with massive rivers.